 Egg buyers seeking decent animal welfare often opt for “free-range” eggs.
 This term suggests the hens spend the bulk of their time outdoors.
-The unfortunate reality, however, is that many “free-range” egg operations are merely factory farms with only the slightest improvements.
+The unfortunate reality, however, is that “free-range” egg operations are quite often factory farms with only the slightest improvements.

 Many so-called free-range hens spend virtually no time outdoors.
 They are instead housed in barns ringed by a narrow apron of grass.
 During the day, doors open to grant access to this grassy area, but most of the chickens may be too fearful to venture outside to this unfamiliar area.

 Crowding at free-range egg farms is often surprisingly tight, especially when you consider the premium price these eggs command.
 The RSPCA allows free-range farms to keep up to nine chickens per square meter, and up to 16,000 hens per farm.

 In summary, while the term “free-range” isn’t altogether meaningless, egg producers commonly use the term to deceive.
 Claiming that hens are free-range because they’re allowed outdoors is utterly dishonest, unless the birds actually spend a significant portion of their lives outside.

 In current use, free-range is too often a bogus marketing term that tricks consumers into paying top dollar, while delivering only minimal welfare improvements.
 So how can you make sure the hens that lay your eggs are treated well?
 The answer is to reject free-range in favor of eggs sourced from “pasture-raised” hens.